KonradIT/gopro-control/README.md

 2. Unzip the GoProControl.zip file
 3. Copy index.html and autoexec.ash to the root your GoPro SD card (where DCIM and MISC are)
 4. Insert card back into the gopro, **turn wifi on first and then turn on the gopro**
-5. Wait until it says "DONE" and the camera goes to video mode
+5. You will see that the red front LED stays bright, wait till the led turns off
-6. Connect to the GoPro wifi with your device (computer/iPhone/raspberry pi/etc)
+6. Then connect to the GoPro wifi with your device (computer/iPhone/raspberry pi/etc)
 7. Go to 10.5.5.9:8080/live in your browser, type your wifi password and start controlling